 Coping with work-related stress is arguably one of the hardest and most recurrent tasks any worker gets to deal with every day.
 You may love your job or have the coolest job in the world, but there will always be a challenging obligation that pressurizes you to the point of overwhelming.
 The most common sources of stress in the office include excessive workloads, unrealistic performance demands, unclear job descriptions, unreasonably low salaries, inadequate social support, and lack of enough support for career growth.
 You probably have had to deal with at least one of these workplace stressors in your career journey.

 Uncontrolled stress in the office can harm your health and well-being.
 Workers who work under too much pressure always complain of headaches, stomachaches, and other body aches.
-They are unable to maintain a healthy work-life balance, so they sometimes take out their stress on family members and friends- they have a short temper.
-When the stress becomes chronic, these workers are unable to sleep well at night, they get difficulties in concentrating, they eat unhealthily, they become alcoholics, and some use drugs.
-Such a lifestyle can lead to heightened anxiety, weakened immunity system, high blood pressure, depression, obesity, type 2 diabetes, and heart disease.
+They cannot maintain a healthy work-life balance, so they sometimes take out their stress on family members and friends- they have a short temper.
+When the stress becomes chronic, these workers cannot sleep well at night; they get difficulties concentrating, eat unhealthily, become alcoholics, and use drugs.
+Such a lifestyle can heighten anxiety, weakened immune system, high blood pressure, depression, obesity, type 2 diabetes, and heart disease.

 With that in mind, how can you reduce or cope with work-related stress?
 Here are five helpful tips: